cbalbin-bio/Epitopedia/README.md

 cbalbin/epitopedia run_epitopedia.py 6VXX_A
 ```

-Epitopedia will output the following files
+Epitopedia will output the following files: